projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 ==========================================================

-As all Service VM CPUs could share with different UOSs, ACRN can still pass-thru MADT to Service VM, and the Service VM is still able to see all physcial CPUs.
+As all Service VM CPUs could share with different UOSs, ACRN can still pass-thru MADT to Service VM, and the Service VM is still able to see all physical CPUs.

 But as under CPU sharing, the Service VM does not need offline/release the physical CPUs intended for UOS use.